Bayesian Comparisons Between Representations: Methods

 \subsection{Equivalent representations}

 Considering some representations to be equivalent is generally desirable, because some representations are indeed completely equivalent.
 For example, two representations that contain the same features in different orders should be considered the same.
-There is some discussion on what transformations we should ignore when comparing representations though \cite{williams2021generalized, kriegeskorte_peeling_2019}.
+There is some discussion on what transformations one should ignore when comparing representations though \citep{williams_generalized_2021, kriegeskorte_peeling_2019}.

-To understand what our new metric measures, it is informative to consider which representations are equivalent according to it, i.e. have distance 0 between them.
+To understand what the new metrics measure, it is informative to consider which representations are equivalent according to it, i.e. have distance 0 between them.
 As TVD and JSD are metrics on probability distributions, representations are equivalent if and only if their predictive distributions are the same\footnote{Except for a subset of measure 0.}.
 For the 0-mean normal distributions we are comparing here, this is equivalent to their covariance matrices being equal.
 Thus, two representations $\phi$ and $\psi$ are equivalent, iff:

 The normalization to total variance 1 maps all representations that are scaled by a constant $k\in\mathbb{R}\backslash\{0\}$ to the same covariance.
 Thus, representations that differ only by multiplication with a constant are equivalent.
 Additionally, any unitary or rotation matrix $U$ such that $I=UU^T$ applied to the features will yield the same covariance matrix.
 Formally, if one representation $X' = X U$ is a rotation of a representation $X$, then $X'X'^T = XUU^TX^T=XX^T$, i.e. the representations induce the same covariance and are equivalent.